 Multiphase flow is the kind of flow that occurs most frequently in nature and technology.
-The concept of a phase is to be understood in the thermodynamic sense as a solid, liquid, or gas-like state that can occur simultaneously in one-component or many-component systems.
+A phase is understood in the thermodynamic sense as a solid, liquid, or gas-like state that can coincide in one-component or many-component systems.
 Storm clouds drifting with raindrops and hailstones, a burbling stream in the mountains, a snow-dust avalanche, and a volcano cloud are impressive examples of natural multiphase flows.
 Multiphase flows are often an important heat and material transport method in power stations and chemical technology.
 Two-phase flows determine the processes in steam generators, condensation, and cooling towers of steam power stations.
-Multiphase multicomponent flows are used to extract, transport, and treat oil and natural gas.
-These flows are also greatly involved in distillation and rectification processes in the chemical industry.
+Multiphase multicomponent flows extract, transport, and treat oil and natural gas.
+These flows are also extensively involved in distillation and rectification processes in the chemical industry.
 Multiphase flows generally manifest themselves as unsteady processes with a chaotic character.
 Therefore, to a much greater extent than for turbulent flows, a formal description requires using average states, statistical methods, and scaling laws to make quantitative statements about the expected phenomena, such as pressure drops and phase distributions.
 The very different forms and structures, even in the simplest geometries, such as pipes and channels of the constant cross-section in gas-liquid or gas-solid flows, make a consistent mathematical, physical description of multiphase flows difficult.
 The effect of gravity is considerable.
-In addition, interfacial tensions and electrostatic forces in solids are of central importance.
+In addition, interfacial tensions and electrostatic forces in solids are essential.
 Multiphase flows can fundamentally be described in two different ways.

 On the one hand, the multiphase flow can be considered a moving continuum of phases penetrating each other, whereby each phase is present at every location to a certain extent.
-This model is useful if the large-scale behavior of a multiphase fluid is to be described.
+This model is helpful if the large-scale behavior of a multiphase fluid is to be described.
 On the other hand, the motion in each phase can be described separately, with the coupling between the phases at the interfaces of particular importance.
 This is expressed mathematically by computing the motion of the interfaces in detail by specific mathematical methods.
-This kind of consideration is advantageous if the processes are governed by interactions at the interfaces, such as mass fluxes.
+This consideration is advantageous if interface interactions, such as mass fluxes, govern the processes.

-With several years of experience simulating various problems in various CFD fields using ANSYS Fluent software, the MR-CFD team is ready to offer extensive modeling, meshing, and simulation services.
-Simulation Services for Multiphase flows are categorized as follows:
+With several years of experience simulating various problems in various CFD fields using ANSYS Fluent software, the MR CFD team is ready to offer extensive modeling, meshing, and simulation services.
+Simulation Services for Multiphase Flow simulations are categorized as follows:

 - Simulation of free surface and open channel flow of various spillways